CaptainN/npdev-react-loadable/README.md

 ![React Loadable](http://thejameskyle.com/img/react-loadable-header.png)

 > A higher order component for loading components with dynamic imports.
+This is a WIP direct port from the original `react-loadable` project to Meteor.

 ## Install